Without question, the much loved ‘Tele’ is one of the founding fathers of modern guitar-based music.

 - Buyer’s Guide – Key Considerations

-- Which is The Best Telecaster for the Money?
+- So, Which is the Best Telecaster for the Money?

 Telecaster Design Features

-It’s worth noting the full-sized scale length too, which, like it’s sibling the Stratocaster, gives you ample neck length to work with; as opposed to say the Les Paul which has a much shorter scale length.
+It has a full-sized scale length too, which, like it’s sibling the Stratocaster, gives you plenty of neck length to work with as opposed to say the Les Paul which has a much shorter scale length.

 Buyer’s Guide – Key Considerations